Affiliate links on Android Authority may earn us a commission. Learn more.

 - Value: You won’t find another mid-ranger with better update policies and arguably some of the best specs.

-- Above average camera: While it’s not the Pixel 9 camera, the Pixel 8a still has an above average camera for a mid-range phone.
+- Above-average camera: While it’s not the Pixel 9 camera, the Pixel 8a still has an above-average camera for a mid-range phone.

 Samsung Galaxy phones have always been among the best Android phones you can buy, and the brand is committed to keeping a small phone option at just 6.2 inches.
-The Samsung Galaxy S24 has nearly all of the polish and aftermarket support that’s made Samsung the leader in the Android world for years, just in a smaller package.
-It comes with a powerful Qualcomm Snapdragon 8 Gen 3 for Galaxy or Samsung Exynos 2400 depending on where you live, and a sizeable 4,000mAh battery to keep it running throughout the day.
-There’s also a great display with a color profile that is fantastic out of the box.
-It’s a 120Hz variable display for speedy scrolling in compatible apps, but the dynamic refresh rate can go as low as 1Hz to preserve battery life.
-Also note that although the screen is slightly larger than the Galaxy S23, the overall size is the same due to reduced bezels.
+The Samsung Galaxy S25 has nearly all of the polish and aftermarket support that’s made Samsung the leader in the Android world for years, just in a smaller package.

 Samsung’s flavor of Android is highly customizable and a joy to use, although there is more bloatware than you’ll find on devices from other OEMs.
+It certainly isn’t the best for Android purists.
 Still, that’s a small price to pay for fantastic aftermarket support, including seven years of OS and security updates.
-Overall, the Samsung Galaxy S24 is a solid phone for just about anyone.
-It’s not the smallest Android phone you can buy, but it’s small enough to be convenient and comfortable to hold with one hand.
-That said, the boxy metal edges are a different feel if you’re not used to them.

 What makes it stand out